 How your employment affects your insurance rates

 Transgender people experience unemployment rates about twice as high as those of cisgender people.
 Because of discrimination at the workplace, and even during the hiring process, transgender people may be excluded from salary jobs and forced to work freelance or become self-employed.

 Your employment affects your ability to get disability coverage.
 Insurers may require you to show consistent income before you can buy an individual disability insurance policy.
 You may also be offered a short-term disability insurance policy, which could be more affordable, although they offer less coverage.

-Whether due to social challenges or undertreatment from health care professionals, some illnesses remain more prevalent among the trans community.
+Whether due to social challenges or undertreatment from health care professionals, some illnesses remain more prevalent among the transgender community.
 These conditions may be treated as exclusions under your disability insurance policy, or they may increase your premium.
-Occasionally, some pre-existing conditions will prevent you from getting coverage entirely.
+Occasionally, as with life insurance some pre-existing conditions will prevent you from getting coverage entirely.

-Trans people have high rates of depression and anxiety.
+Transgender people have higher rates of depression and anxiety than cisgender people.
 However, these conditions, as well as other mental illnesses, are almost always treated as exclusions for disability insurance.
 You can still get coverage, but the insurance company will reject any claim you file for a disability caused by a mental illness you already had before purchasing the policy.